-The AAAs/ADRCs shall provide technical assistance to the providers/contractors to assist them with the delivery of services to older South Carolinians.
-The AAAs/ADRCs are expected to be up-to-date on LGOA, AoA, and OAA policies in order to provide technical assistance.
+The PSAs and their AAAs/ADRCs shall provide technical assistance to the providers/contractors to assist them with the delivery of services to older South Carolinians.
+The PSAs and their AAAs/ADRCs are expected to be up-to-date on LGOA, AoA, and OAA policies in order to provide technical assistance.

-The administrative oversight and the collaborative and technical assistance provided to the AAAs/ADRCs will be closely related to issues and activities identified through area plans and other assessment findings.
-The LGOA will also provide technical assistance, consultation, and partnership assistance as part of a plan to assist the AAAs/ADRCs, but the LGOA is not solely responsible for finding a resolution to address the needs identified by AAAs/ADRCs or other providers/contractors.
+The administrative oversight and the collaborative and technical assistance provided to the PSAs and AAAs/ADRCs will be closely related to issues and activities identified through area plans and other assessment findings.
+The LGOA will also provide technical assistance, consultation, and partnership assistance as part of a plan to assist the PSAs and AAAs/ADRCs, but the LGOA is not solely responsible for finding a resolution to address the needs identified by PSAs and AAAs/ADRCs or other providers/contractors.